dstoyanova/guides/leanai.md

 ```
 juju gui
 ```
-You will get a link and credentials for logging in your GUI.
+You will get a link and credentials for logging into your GUI.

 ### Fix juju bunde.yaml
+There is an example file in the examples folder.

 ### Deploy the bundle
 ```